MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/database-notes-for-packaging-applications-for-use-with-the-web-application-gallery.md

 ---
-title: "Database Notes for packaging applications for the Web Application Gallery | Microsoft Docs"
+title: "Database Notes for packaging applications for the Web Application Gallery"
 author: rick-anderson
-description: "The database providers for the Web Deployment Tool (WebDeploy) give application developers a great deal of flexibility in setting up databases as part of the..." ms.author: iiscontent
+description: "The database providers for the Web Deployment Tool (WebDeploy) give application developers a great deal of flexibility in setting up databases as part of the..." ms.date: 06/02/2009 ms.assetid: 9e5f2ff1-7a54-45f0-8197-7dd783154e41 msc.legacyurl: /learn/develop/windows-web-application-gallery/database-notes-for-packaging-applications-for-use-with-the-web-application-gallery msc.type: authoredcontent
-manager: soshir
-ms.date: 06/02/2009
-ms.topic: article
-ms.assetid: 9e5f2ff1-7a54-45f0-8197-7dd783154e41
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/windows-web-application-gallery/database-notes-for-packaging-applications-for-use-with-the-web-application-gallery
-msc.type: authoredcontent
 ---